Molly (1778 ship): Career

 Molly first appeared in Lloyd's Register (LR) in 1778.

 The British Admiralty had given notice in April 1777, that they were ready to issue letters of marque for privateers against the Americans.
 In March 1778, Great Britain broke off relations with France.
 Captain John Kendall acquired a letter of marque on 27 June 1778.
 He then sailed to Africa.

-1st slave trading voyage (1778–1779): Molly's first slave trading voyage does not appear it the database of the Trans-Atlantic Slave Trade.
+1st voyage transporting enslaved people (1778–1779): Molly's first slave trading voyage does not appear in the database of the Trans-Atlantic Slave Trade.
 On his way to Africa, in August 1778, Captain Kendall captured Venturane, which was on her way from Port-au-Prince to Le Havre with a valuable cargo of sugar, coffee, cotton, indigo, etc. Kendall then turned around, intending to escort Venturane to Liverpool.
 On the way, between Holyhead and the Tuskar Rock, Ireland, they encountered HMS Stag.
 Stag took over Venturane, which arrived at Liverpool on 17 December.

 Lloyd's List reported in August 1779 that Molly, Kendall, master, had arrived at Jamaica from Africa with 412 captives.
 She had also captured a vessel on her way that had sold in Jamaica for £12,000.
 Molly, Kendall, master, arrived back at Leverpool in September.

-2nd slave trading voyage (1780–1781): Captain John Kendall sailed from Liverpool on 24 March 1780.
+2nd voyage transporting enslaved people (1780–1781): Captain John Kendall sailed from Liverpool on 24 March 1780.
 Moly began acquiring captives at Cape Coast Castle on 9 June.
 She acquired more captives at Anomabu, and then sailed from Africa on 3 November.
-She arrived at Kingston, Jamaica on 24 December with 514 captives.
+She arrived at Kingston, Jamaica on 24 December, with 514 captives.
 She had buried 106 captives at sea on the Middle Passage, for a mortality rate of 17%.
 Molly arrived back at Liverpool on 15 June 1781.
 She had left Liverpool with 67 crew members and had suffered 13 crew deaths on her voyage.

-3rd slave trading voyage (1781–1783): Captain Kendall sailed from Liverpool on 9 November 1781.
+3rd voyage transporting enslaved people (1781–1783): Captain Kendall sailed from Liverpool on 9 November 1781.
 Molly started acquiring captives at Anomabu on 6 February 1782.
 She sailed from Africa on 24 August, and arrived at Kingston on 23 October.
 She had embarked 670 captives, arrived with 629, and landed 611, for a 9% mortality rate.
-Molly sailed from Kingston on 2 February 1783 and arrived back at Liverpool on 7 March.
+Molly sailed from Kingston on 2 February 1783, and arrived back at Liverpool on 7 March.
 She had left Liverpool with 70 crew members and had suffered four crew deaths on the voyage.